 Gonzales Resigned Apr 14Special Election TBD

 Rep. Tony Gonzales (R) resigned amid a sexual misconduct scandal.
-Gov. Abbott has still not called a special election — now nearly 6 weeks after the vacancy.
+Gov. Abbott has still not called a special election — now three months after the vacancy.
 Texas law gives the governor broad discretion; Abbott is under no deadline.
 The next uniform election date under Texas law is November 3.
 Dem Katy Padilla Stout has demanded he act immediately.
 The likely matchup is Stout vs. Republican Brandon Herrera (YouTuber/gun manufacturer).
 R+7 district under new maps, but Dem special election overperformances make this competitive.
 The delay benefits the GOP by preserving their slim House majority margin.

 CA-14 VacancyCA-14